MaggieShao596/The_Calorie_Step_Connection/README.md

 The distribution is right-skewed, with most recipes falling between 0 and 800 calories.

+Also, We explored the relationship between calorie group and numbers of preperation steps.

+<iframe
+  src="assets/calorie_group_box.html(1)"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+The box plot shows that recipes in the Very High calorie group tend to have more preparation steps compared to the Low calorie group.
+This suggests that higher-calorie recipes are generally more complex to prepare.

 ## Data Cleaning and Exploratory Data Analysis

 ## Assessment of Missingness